aws-amplify/amplify-swift/README.md

 ### CocoaPods

-Coming soon, will be live by EOW.
+Coming soon, will be live by December 6.
 You can use manually in the mean time per instructions under Frameworks below.

 ### Carthage

-Coming soon, will be live by EOW.
+Coming soon, will be live by December 6.
 You can use manually in the mean time per instructions under Frameworks below.

-### Frameworks
+### Development Pods

 You can manually install the library by cloning this repo and creating a Podfile that references your local clone of it like below: